Looking uphill near the top of Towhead. Photos and trail review by Bruce on July 8, 2024.

 Huntington Reservoir Trailhead

-Drive to Big Rift as above.
+Drive to Big Drift as above.
 Continue downhill on SR 31 for 4 miles, then turn right into the parking area on the edge of the dam.
-Take the ATV route north uphill for a counterclockwise loop, or cross the dam to reach the bottom of Toehead or the Spring Canyon connector (not finished in July 2024).
+Take the ATV route north uphill for a counterclockwise loop, or cross the dam to reach the bottom of Towhead or the Monarch trail (Spring Canyon connector) to do the all-singletrack version of the loop.

 From Price: Take Highway 10 south to Huntington.
 Turn right on SR 31 and drive around 30 miles uphill to Huntington Reservoir.